 Team-building for businesses

-Music therapy for hospitals, assisted living homes for the elderly, cancer support centers, schools, youth centers.
+Drumming groups for hospitals, assisted living homes for the elderly, cancer support centers, schools, youth centers.

 Drumming is an age old practice which science is now verifying as a valid method of healing.
 Studies have shown that T-Cells (responsible for the immune system) increase after just one drumming session.
 Many physical as well as psychological maladies are improved by drumming.
 And anyone who has ever drummed in a group will attest to the joy, exhilaration, and feeling of connection that is instantly created in such a circle.